Getting Started Guide with ARGOS-LABS RPA+ plugin

 - There is a widzard page, “Optional Features”.

-- Click the Nextbutton.
+pip. - Click the

 - There is a widzard page, “Advanced Options”.